 - Building the Braintrust platform in a decentralized way.

 Our whole ethos is around decentralization, so being able to build the product and platform and community in a decentralized way is amazing.
 That means opening up even more opportunities for the community to vet itself, for level five Python developers, perhaps, to vet other level five Python developers.
 Lots of room to grow here, but also: a great start.
-And, every person involved in every piece of this is rewarded with BTRUST, our platform token.
+And, every person involved in every piece of this is rewarded with BTRST, our platform token.